wxjiao/ParroT/README.md

 # :parrot: ParroT: Translating During Chat Using Large Language Models

 :fire: **Update**
-- Introducing ParroT-LoRA.
+- Introducing ParroT-LoRA which supports saving and restarting from the checkpoints (base model and lora weights) in the middle of finetuning.
-- Set to use Transformers >=`4.28.0.dev0` directly as it merged the PR of LLaMA.
-With this version on Torch 1.13.1 + CUDA 11.7, we find the finetuning process could be a bit faster (~18%).
+- Setting the default Transformers to `>= 4.28.0.dev0` directly as it merged the PR of LLaMA.
+With this version on Torch 1.13.1 + CUDA 11.7, we find the finetuning process could be a bit faster (~18%) than our `v1.0.0` implementation.

 :star: **Highlight** :star:
 - :hugs: Try the pretrained models at HuggingFace model hub: [[Alpaca-7b]](https://huggingface.co/wxjiao/alpaca-7b), [[ParroT-7b]](https://huggingface.co/wxjiao/ParroT-7b), [[ParroT-Hint-7b]](https://huggingface.co/wxjiao/ParroT-Hint-7b)